aaronralls/FunctionAppCSVToJSON/README.md

 Azure Function App that converts CSV data to JSON

+I created this Azure Function as part of a larger solution to process incomming SFTP files.
+One possible soltion is to convert the CSV data to JSON and then perform Azure [SQL Bulk OPENROWSETS Bulk Inserts](https://blogs.msdn.microsoft.com/sqlserverstorageengine/2015/10/07/bulk-importing-json-files-into-sql-server/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.